Protecting Parkland: Save Golden Pond

 Golden Pond is a kettle pond, formed from the remnants of the glacier, fed by streams and groundwater.
 It is part of our critical environmental infrastructure.
 It collects and stores rain water from man-made drains, through natural springs, and overflow from heavy rains.
 It is also connects to Little Neck Bay through a weir at its eastern end.

-Along with issues with the depth creating less cooler space for plans and wildlife, Emi's research touched on that fact that warmer temperatues allow algae blooms to thrive.
+Emi's research touched on that fact that warmer temperatures allow algae blooms to thrive.
 In addition, she states that "low turbidity levels that allow more sunlight to penetrate the water, and excess nutrients.
 The mean temperature over 7 weeks over [summer 2025] was 78.8 °F. I have spoken with Parks about the pond since fall of 2020 and they have been proud of the fact that the pond does not have algae blooms, as nearby ponds have had major issues with it.
 The pond compensating well under unfavorable conditions does not mean that it is doing okay.
 We need to act in order to save the pond for future generations.

 Stewarding for Next Generation